RSB-BDSI-Teaching/intro-to-gadi/intro_to_gadi.md

 When we finished testing, we can run `exit` in the command line to terminate the interactive job and go back to the login node.

-If all the steps work properly, we can write the codes into a script and submit to a job for the analyses.
+If all the steps work properly, we can write the codes into a script and submit to a job for analyses.
 Normally, there are multiple samples we need to analyse and using loop to analyse all samples at once is necessary.

-## Run the variant-calling workflow
+## Submitting the Variant Calling Workflow

 Here, I put the codes together into a script and it can loop through all of our samples in the data folder.
+Please create a new script `run_vc.sh` and input the following code in, then submit it as a job.

 ```sh
 #!/bin/bash